The Honourable Anita Neville, P.C., O.M.

 Fort Garry Hotel

-Tellers of tales, singers of songs, and tasters of tipples; members and friends of the St. Andrew’s Society of Winnipeg, it’s a pleasure to join you in continuing a tradition that is nearly as old as the Province of Manitoba.
+People of the pipe and drum, the thistle and the maple, members and friends of the St. Andrew’s Society of Winnipeg, it’s a pleasure to join you in celebrating this day and those who honour it.